-- 106. The SDS Team has issued FNOAs to 42 group members who have disputed the allocation of settlement funds.
+- 106. The SDS Team has issued FNOAs to 2 group members who have disputed the allocation of settlement funds.
 Compensation will be held on trust where group members dispute the allocation of funds.
 I anticipate that FNOAs subject to complex family law disputes may be held on trust for some time beyond final distribution.
 This may require additional tasks to be undertaken by the SDS Team following final distribution. - 107.
-Where there is a registered dispute, the SDS Team is requesting family law court orders or statutory declarations detailing the agreed allocation of compensation between group members who are the subject of such disputes.
+Where there is a registered dispute, the SDS Team is requesting family law court orders or statutory declarations detailing the agreed allocation of compensation between group members who are the subject of such disputes. - 108.
+The SDS Team has sought an advice from Bronia Tulloch of counsel regarding the potential impact that certain family law court orders may have on the payment of distribution monies to group members who dispute the allocation of funds.